TimeToogo/Pinq/api.md

  - `average` - The average of all the values
  - `all` - Whether all the values evaluate to true
  - `any` - Whether any of the values evaluate to true
- - `implode` - Concatenates the values seperated by the supplied delimiter
+ - `implode` - Concatenates the values separated by the supplied delimiter

 **Other**

+ - `getIterator` - Gets the  elements as an iterator with non scalar keys mapped to integers
+ - `getTrueIterator` - Gets the elements as an iterator
- - `asArray` - The values as an array
+ - `asArray` - Gets the elements as an array.
+Non scalar keys will be mapped to integers
+ - `asTraversable` - Gets the elements as a `ITraversable`
+ - `asCollection` - Gets the elements as a `ICollection`

 ICollection
 ===========